 Problems during the experiment

-There are some recurrent issues at MXCuBE commonly observed by users, documented here.
+There are some recurrent issues at MXCuBE commonly observed by users, described in the MXCuBE3 documentation.
 As a remote user you may be more likely to fail to click on some menu buttons (eg, the Remote access menu, or the signout button), if you are running your remote session on a laptop or desktop with a small screen.
 Resizing the browser window should solve this.

 The remote desktop has four working spaces by default (they are displayed, iconized, at the right bottom part of the Thinlinc window).
 This is useful because you can open different programs in different spaces (eg, you can run MXCuBE, Albula and ISPyB in different spaces to make more room for each GUI).
 If you drag a window off to a side you may move it to the adjacent space by accident.
 Double check this before trying to reopen or restart the window.

 If the entire GUI (MXCuBE or other) becomes irresponsive, check other windows in the remote desktop and on your local computer before contacting staff.
 If your computer crashes or you lose the connection, you should be able to reconnect to the remote session again.

 The following video tutorials illustrate some of the procedures documented above to connect remotely to MAX IV and BioMAX computers.